 Carmageddon.
 The battles took place on a number of large maps with easily avoidable barriers placed depending on which race you picked for the few people who actually wanted to drive laps instead of going into the city and killing everyone.
 The problem: the AI didn't get the memo about those barriers.
 Only Offscreen Teleportation saved the AI from inevitably getting stuck on them and never moving again for the entire fight.

+The CPU characters in Mario Kart are pretty stupid, except when you're in first place and they suddenly decide to make all the perfect moves (and one of them always has a blue shell).
+An example is Mario Kart 64, where the computers will often throw banana peels hoping for you to go on them, only to later slip on them themselves, though they will still be able to catch up with you, thanks to the Rubber Band AI.
 Playing Team VS or Team Battle with the AI is an aneurysm waiting to happen.
 When the AI is on your side, they actively work to make you lose, such as not being aggressive against the enemy AI or dropping their defenses to let themselves be hit by attacks.
 When the AI is against you, they are the classic Mario Kart AI.

 Wipeout.
 Autopilot power-up.
 Ranges from magically good (XL, Wip3out where it would fly through the track boundary walls to keep you on course) to virtually useless (Fusion, where using it in any slightly difficult turn would cause it to plow repeatedly into things and finally turn around and leave you going the wrong way and headed at top speed for a ravine).
 Pulse was halfway between the two, usually managing to find its way around the course but at such an incredibly slow speed that it was virtually useless.
 One constant, though, has been the fact that if there are mines in your way, it will always go right through them, because it follows the same path as the AI ships that dropped the mines.